 Benefit #1: Crystal Clear Partner Expectations

-If you’re worried that tiering your partners will hurt your partners’ feelings by putting them in a corner, don’t.
+If you’re worried that tiering your partners will hurt your partners’ feelings, don’t.

 Partners who can only invest so much in the partnership — because of their budget, the size of their team, and other resource limitations — will likely appreciate the extra layer of documentation and clarity around what’s expected of them and what you’re offering in return.
 If it turns out they’re looking for more out of the partnership, you can chat about how they can level up to the next tier.

 Tiering your partners will remove personality and subjectivity from the decision-making process, freeing your mental capacity up to focus on strategy.